smessmer/crypto-wallet-gen/src/README.md

 That is, for bitcoin we use "m/44'/0'/0'/0/0" and for monero we use "m/44'/128'/0'/0/0".
 For bitcoin, the derived key can be directly used as a bitcoin wallet.
 For monero, we follow the algorithm described in https://github.com/libbitcoin/libbitcoin-system/wiki/Altcoin-Version-Mappings#10-monero-xmr-bip-3944-technology-examples .

+The example from that site is one of the integration tests in this repository.
+Also some examples generated at https://iancoleman.io/bip39/ .